aosheep/gauntlet/README.md

 ### Mind Stone:

-The [Mind Stone](#mind-stone) acts as a default state where you gain all the passive effects of having the [Powered Infinity Gauntlet](#powered-infinity-gauntlet) in your off-hand without accidentally activating an ability.
+The [Mind Stone](#mind-stone) acts as a default state where you gain all the passive effects of having the Gauntlet in your off-hand without accidentally activating an ability.

 ### Passive Effects:

-* Dolphin’s Grace
 * Speed I
 * Resistance I
 * Fire Resistance I
 * Conduit Power
 * Night Vision
 * Regeneration III
 * Strength I

 * #### *Lure of the Simple Minded*

-  * Pigs will be lured to the wielder of the [Powered Infinity Gauntlet](#powered-infinity-gauntlet).
+  * Pigs will be lured to the wielder of the Gauntlet.

 * #### *Satisfied Hunger*

-  * Your hunger will never tick down so long as it is at full.
+  * Your hunger will always be at full.

 * #### *Unavoidable*